strontic/strontic.github.io/xcyclopedia/library/DBGCORE.DLL-A059A0F8636E282DCF14DE1432BB4A53.md

 ## Possible Misuse

 *The following table contains possible examples of `DBGCORE.DLL` being misused.
-While `DBGCORE.DLL` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `DBGCORE.DLL` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --